coffeeshopped/patch-base-api/PBJS/docs/api/BasicEditorTruss.md

   <dt>slotTransforms</dt>
   <dd>A dictionary mapping paths to ::MemSlot.Transform::'s, which tell the editor how to map a bank location/index to a patch name; either a preset patch name, or the name of the patch currently stored at that location on the synthesizer.</dd>
   <dt>extraParamOuts</dt>
-  <dd>An array of ::ParamOutTransform::'s which cross-map data between the sections of the synthesizer, for easy access by controllers in the UI.
+  <dd>A dictionary mapping paths to ::ParamOutTransform::'s which cross-map data between the sections of the synthesizer, for easy access by controllers in the UI.
 A common example of this is mapping the current name list of patches in the Voice Bank to a parameter that is accessible in the "Performance" section of the editor, so that the Performance editing UI can display a current list of patch options for selection.</dd>
 </dl>

 <rule>